Install and upgrade Bolt

 1. Use either of the following sets of credentials, ensuring that you use either a Puppet Core username and password or a PE username and password.

-• Puppet Core: The string literal forge-key as the username and the Puppet Core Forge API key associated with your Puppet Core free or paid user as the password.
+• Puppet Core: The username is the string literal forge-key and the password is the Puppet Core Forge API key associated with your Puppet Core free or paid user account.
 For more information about the API key, see Purchasing Puppet Core and Accessing Puppet Core for limited use for testing or development.

 2. Call the credentials from the URL, for example: